quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * Many numerical fields have type "string" instead of "number".
 This is because many JSON implementations only support integers up to 2^53-1 (MAX_INTEGER for JavaScript without BigInt support), which is less than QUIC's VLIE types (2^62-1).
-Each VLIE field is thus a string, where a number would be semantically more correct.
+Each field that can potentially have a value larger than 2^53-1 is thus a string, where a number would be semantically more correct.
 Unless mentioned otherwise (e.g., for connection IDs), numerical fields that are logged as strings (e.g., packet numbers) MUST be logged in decimal (base-10) format.
   TODO: see issue 10

 * TODO: list all possible triggers per event type
 * TODO: make it clear which events are "normal" and which are "only if you really